fulldump/instantlogs/README.md

 # Instantlogs

-Real time logs aggregation service
+The real time logs aggregation service.

 ## How to compile